boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 You can add the required conditions instead of providing a simple range using the `rule` based conditional formatting.

 The based-on field and the summary type are customizable as in the gradient-conditional type.
-Also, you can choose the `Value type` (value/percentage) from the drop-down .
+Also, you can choose the `Value type` (value/percentage) from the drop-down.

-> **NOTE:** The percentage will be calculated by using the maximum value of the Based-on field.
+> **NOTE:** The percentage will be calculated using the maximum value of the Based-on field.

 You can customize more than one property using the rule-based conditional formatting.